 The benefits of membership include:

-- A members-only Listserve where members of the plaintiff’s bar can share information in confidence about experts, trial theory, and case strategy, etc.
+- Our attorney members-only Listserve where members of the plaintiff’s bar can share information in confidence about experts, trial theory, and case strategy, etc.

 - The mentoring committee to help new attorneys with guidance from seasoned attorneys.

 - Connection with other members of the bar and the bench.
 Each year, ACCTLA honors one outstanding judge from each of our home counties – Alameda and Contra Costa – in a gala event we call “Judge’s Night.”
 The event attracts political figures as well as judges from Alameda County, Contra Costa County, the Court of Appeal, the federal district court and the California Supreme Court.
 ACCTLA also hosts a reception/cocktail party in each county in honor of each Trial Judge of the Year recipient.
 ACCTLA also hosts many other networking events throughout the year including a family friendly summer BBQ, as well as an annual event in collaboration with the Minority Bar Coalition.

 - The ACCTLA website where members are listed by name and practice area for referrals from other members and from the general public.
 Members can also find useful links and browse our calendar of events.